173TECH/sayn/docs/tasks/copy.md

     * `schema`: the (optional) destination schema.
     * `table`: the name of the table to store data into.

-By default, tables will be copy in full every time SAYN runs, but it can be changed into an incremental load by adding `incremental_key` and `delete_key`:
+By default, tables will be copied in full every time SAYN runs, but it can be changed into an incremental load by adding `incremental_key` and `delete_key`:

 * `incremental_key`: the column to use to determine what data is new.
 The process will transfer